 New study will reveal how well Covid-19 vaccines protect dialysis patients

-Kidney Research UK, the National Kidney Federation (NKF) and Kidney Wales have joined forces to fund a new research study to discover how well Covid-19 vaccines work in people who go to hospital for their dialysis treatment (haemodialysis).
+Kidney Research UK, the National Kidney Federation (NKF), Kidney Wales and the PKD Charity have joined forces to fund a new research study to discover how well Covid-19 vaccines work in people who go to hospital for their dialysis treatment (haemodialysis).

 Dr Michelle Willicombe and Dr Steve McAdoo from Imperial College London, with Dr Ed Carr from Dr Rupert Beale’s lab at the Francis Crick Institute, will study how well these vaccines provide immunity to Covid-19 infection.
 It will tell us how long this immunity lasts and ultimately how well these vaccines can protect patients.

 Covid-19 vaccines are being rolled out across the world in the fight against the virus.
 But although the vaccines have been tested in many people in clinical trials, these trials didn’t specifically include people with kidney disease.

 This study will begin by investigating how people on haemodialysis respond to the vaccines, and we hope will be expanded to include other groups of kidney patients.
 We expect other funders to follow soon and help make this happen.
 Several kidney patient associations (KPAs) including Wessex and Exeter & District have already joined us, with several KPAs and kidney charities following soon.

 This study complements the OCTAVE study funded by the Medical Research Council, which is studying how well vaccines work in a wide range of vulnerable patients with different health conditions.

 If kidney patients catch Covid-19, they are more likely to become more seriously ill or die from the infection than the general population.
 Many of them have protected themselves by shielding, but often they can’t shield properly because they must regularly attend hospital for their life-saving treatment.